MGP Ingredients (NASDAQ:MGPI) Updates FY 2021 Earnings Guidance

-MGP Ingredients (NASDAQ:MGPI) updated its FY 2021 earnings guidance on Wednesday.
+MGP Ingredients (NASDAQ:MGPI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.900-$3.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.890.
 The company issued revenue guidance of $570 million-$580 million, compared to the consensus revenue estimate of $559.79 million.

+MGP Ingredients (NASDAQ:MGPI) last announced its earnings results on Wednesday, August 4th.
+The company reported $1.27 earnings per share for the quarter, beating the consensus estimate of $0.43 by $0.84.
+MGP Ingredients had a net margin of 11.74% and a return on equity of 19.64%.
+As a group, sell-side analysts forecast that MGP Ingredients will post 3.03 earnings per share for the current year.

-A number of analysts have recently issued reports on the stock.
-Zacks Investment Research raised shares of MGP Ingredients from a hold rating to a strong-buy rating and set a $76.00 price objective for the company in a research note on Thursday.
-TheStreet upgraded shares of MGP Ingredients from a c+ rating to a b- rating in a research report on Friday, April 23rd.
+A number of brokerages have recently issued reports on MGPI.
+TheStreet upgraded MGP Ingredients from a c+ rating to a b- rating in a report on Friday, April 23rd.
+Zacks Investment Research upgraded MGP Ingredients from a hold rating to a strong-buy rating and set a $76.00 price target for the company in a report on Thursday, August 12th.

+In related news, Director Karen Seaberg sold 3,234 shares of the firm’s stock in a transaction dated Monday, July 12th.
+The stock was sold at an average price of $65.32, for a total transaction of $211,244.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders have sold 9,455 shares of company stock valued at $651,570 in the last ninety days.
+Company insiders own 36.00% of the company’s stock.

 MGP Ingredients Company Profile